Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 How long should you spend here?

-I would spend 3-4 days in Montpellier, but it is easy to spend longer and enjoy more of the surrounding countryside, beaches, and vineyards.
+I would spend 3-4 days in Montpellier, but spending longer and enjoying more of the surrounding countryside, beaches, and vineyards is easy.

 Montpellier, Southern France